 Essential VPN Features to Consider

-For those who are iOS users, you’re going to be hard-pressed to find a way to use this feature.
-For you, either all your traffic goes through a VPN or it doesn’t.
+For those who are iOS users, you’re going to be hard-pressed to find a way to use split tunneling.
+For you, either all your traffic goes through a VPN tunnel or it doesn’t.

 However, for those using a Mac, Windows or Android device, chances are you’ll easily be able to find a split tunneling VPN that fits your need.
 As I shared above, I recommend Surfshark for Windows & Android, ExpressVPN for Mac users and PureVPN for Android TV users.